 The next phase of development involves the last phase of a hair transplant procedure, the placement of grafts into recipient sites.
-This process is currently in development and will likely take at least two years before it is available.
-Learn more about Robotic Hair Transplants »
+This process is currently in development and will likely take several years before it is available.

 About Restoration Robotics

-Restoration Robotics was founded by Dr. Frederick H. Moll.
-Dr. Moll is CEO of Hansen Medical, a publicly traded robotics company for invasive cardiac care instruments and a board member of Mako Surgical, an orthopedics robotic company.
-He is founder of Intuitive Surgical, the company that makes the Di Vinci Surgical System for the laparoscopic treatment of prostate cancer.
+Restoration Robotics, Inc., is a privately-held medical device company based in Mountain View, CA and which is dedicated to developing and commercializing the first robotic device for hair transplantation – the ARTAS System.
+Restoration Robotics was founded by Dr. Frederick H. Moll, CEO of Hansen Medical, a publicly traded robotics company for invasive cardiac care instruments.
+Dr. Moll is a board member of Mako Surgical, an orthopedic robotics company.
+He is also the founder of Intuitive Surgical, the company that makes the Di Vinci Surgical System for the laparoscopic treatment of prostate cancer.
 Dr. Moll is considered a leader in the field of medical robotics.

 Dr. Bernstein is a medical consultant to Restoration Robotics.
-He is involved in the research and development of the ARTAS System, and has a financial interest in the company.
+He is involved in the research and development of the ARTAS System and has a financial interest in the company.